UPPMAX/uppmax_intro_python/reflections/20240118/README.md

 learners.
 On the other hand, I did plan to make it likely to get them to cooperate :-)

+On thing that could be improved is the block 'Variables, expressions and statement': I intended to cut that up in three teaching cycles, as can be seen in the schedule.
+However, this ended up in one, because the exercises for these three cycles were on the one same page.
+I will split that up in three pages for next time.

 I hope next iteration, I am allowed to teach this course again with the same setup, to build up confidence in the positive effect of the setup.

 ## Appendix